yuchiu/Slack-Clone/readme.md

   ```

 - serve client application with static server locally
-  static server will be listening to [http://localhost:5000] by default
+  static server will be running on [http://localhost:5000] by default

   ```npm ./client
   npm i -g serve